Raksha-1234/Responsive-Navbar/README.md

-This is the exact clone created of the website Halcyonic Html5 only for Navigation puropse.
+This is the exact clone created of the website Halcyonic Html5 only for Navigation purpose.